International-Data-Spaces-Association/idsa/README.md

 #
 [IDSA Website](https://internationaldataspaces.org/) | [LinkedIn](https://www.linkedin.com/company/international-data-spaces-association/mycompany/) | [Twitter](https://twitter.com/ids_association) | [YouTube](https://www.youtube.com/channel/UC9PsQnKgreCmj-F6Kea5QRg)

 #
-Find the technical documentation and learn about the steps to build data spaces in [How To Build Data Spaces](/documentation/README.md) page.
-IDS components or implement and/or contribute to the existing open source components.
-It will link you to relevant sources and will provide guidance on your way.
-#
-Find the overview on the IDS resources and status of specifications in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)
-#
-The IDSA Open Source Software Graduation Scheme is placed in in this repository.
-- Find the scheme itself [in the graduation scheme folder](./graduation_scheme/README.md).
-- The templates for [sandbox](./graduation_scheme/Sandbox_Reviews/README.md) reviews and [due diligence](./graduation_scheme/due_diligence_reports/README.md).
-- Addional information on the [IDSA Homepage](https://internationaldataspaces.org/make/open-source/).
-#
 [See the IDSA Homepage](https://www.internationaldataspaces.org) and the [Most Important Documents from IDSA](https://internationaldataspaces.org/publications/most-important-documents/)